mohin-io/Decentralized-Autonomous-Hedge-Fund-AI-DAO/docs/EXECUTIVE_REPORT.md

 ## Executive Summary

-We are pleased to present the **AI DAO Hedge Fund**, a comprehensive autonomous trading platform that combines cutting-edge artificial intelligence, blockchain technology, and institutional-grade quantitative finance.
+We are pleased to present the **Decentralized Autonomous Hedge Fund AI DAO**, a comprehensive autonomous trading platform that combines cutting-edge artificial intelligence, blockchain technology, and institutional-grade quantitative finance.
 This system represents a complete reimagining of hedge fund operations through decentralized autonomous organization (DAO) principles.

 ### Key Highlights